 << Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > Dialogs > -> STL Import tab |

-Use the CAD-Line dialog > STL Import tab to:
+Use the STL Import tab to:

-•Import 1 x STL file - this is the way to import CAD models when you do not have SOLIDWORKS •Edit the STL File Units to match those of the linear units of the original STL file •Edit the Edge Angle Limit to remove ghost lines in the CAD-Solid that represents the STL-file |
+•Import an STL file-type CAD model •Change the STL File Linear Units to be equal to the linear units of the original STL file •Edit the Edge Angle Limit to remove “ghost” lines on the CAD-Solid which you can see on the faces of the CAD-Solid in MechDesigner.
+See more : STL Files |

 After you import an STL file:

-See Display Options tab to move the STL file in the X, Y, Z-axis directions. |
+See CAD-Line > Display Options tab to move the STL file in the X, Y, and Z-axis directions.
+See CAD-Line > SOLIDWORKS tab to remove the CAD-Solid from the CAD-Line. |

 CAD-Line dialog > STL Import tab